 - Pension/retirement plan

 - Volunteer time off, corporate donation match, and charitable opportunities

 - Mentorship programs

 - Health and wellness benefits

 Also take into account some of the "softer" benefits.
 The job might involve a level of creative freedom and mental stimulation you need to feel happy and fulfilled.
 It may offer you better work-life balance or more independence.
 It may be a community-minded company that shares your values.
-The company’s Covid protocols and practices may be ones that make you feel comfortable and safe.
 You can't easily affix a monetary value to these factors, but they can be every bit as impactful to you as salary.